jsfillman/resume/README.md

 ## Professional Summary

-DevOps Engineer and Solutions Architect with a proven track record in optimizing infrastructure and streamlining development processes.
+Solutions Architects and DevOps Engineer, with a proven track record in optimizing infrastructure and streamlining development processes.
 Successful in pre-sales, sealing deals over 75% of the time.
 Expert in delivering scalable solutions in educational, research, and high-demand environments.
 Skilled in consulting on AI integration and utilizing published APIs effectively.

 ## Skills